PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 WHEN the user clicks on it
 THEN a modal opens to cancel or confirm the action.

+### Catalog price rules

+* **Show catalog price rules** - Button
+IF the user press the button
+THEN the catalog price rules is displayed and the button hidden.
+IF the page is refreshed THEN the button is displayed and the button hidden.

+* **List catalog price rules**: Lists the catalog price rules with all the details:
+ID, Name, Currency, Country, Group, Customer, Shop, Reduction, Reduction type, Units, From, To.

+Here are also listed the catalog prices rules that impacts this product.
+Rule column contains the name of the catalog price rule.

+* **Edit a catalog prices rule** - Button
+WHEN the user edits a catalog prices rule
+THEN It opens a new tab the catalog price rule edit page

 The user can't delete the catalog price rule.

+* **Manage catalog price rules** - Link - Open in new tab the catalog price rules' list

 ### Priorities